Shivakumar1702/terraform-azurerm-aks/README.md

-This Module is to create a Manages Kubernetes Cluster with one node.
+This Module is to create a Manages Kubernetes Cluster.
-All the required variables are passed with default values
+All the required variables are passed with default values.

 <Usage>